pg-support/supt-km/docs/5. Systems & Resources/Systems/PG Supt-Logistics Form/Service Parts Request.md

 ## USB (All hardware products)
 Free resend if missing.

-*For all service part purchase requ*
+*For all service part purchase requests, please refer to [[Service part purchase request]].